-Figure 5: Revenue Leverage by CEPACs, OUCAE, 2004-2012 (USD millions)
+Figure 5: Revenue Leverage by CEPACs, OUCAE, 2004-2012 (US\$ millions)

-Source: Authors, based on São Paulo City Hall-SP Urbanismo (2018).
+Source: Authors, based on São Paulo City Hall - SP Urbanismo (2018)

 The OUCAE project had a clear equity focus in its attempt to address the informal housing problem (São Paulo City Hall 2001), but the benefits generated by urban renewal have not been distributed equally.
 From the total of BRL 3.7 billion realized expenditure to date, only 34 percent of the total value has been directed to infrastructure and urban services that directly benefit low-income families (see Table 1).
-This percentage includes social housing, public transportation (expansion of the metro line), and public spaces.
-In contrast, the largest part of the investments (60 percent) has been channeled to road infrastructure that enhances individual transportation with avenues, tunnels, and the cable-stayed bridge, which only cars-not even public transportation, let alone pedestrians-can use.
+This percentage includes social housing, public transport (expansion of metro line) and public spaces.
+In contrast, the largest part of the investments (60 percent) has been channeled to road infrastructure that enhances individual transport such as avenues, tunnels and the cable-stayed bridge, which only cars-not even public transport, let alone pedestrians-can use.
 This type of infrastructure primarily benefits car owners, who tend to be higher-income.